top of page

 Black Phone 2 Dials Up the Supernatural and Delivers Chills That Stick

 by Noah Santiago Mason Thames, left, and Ethan Hawke in "Black Phone 2."
-(Sabrina Lantos/Universal Pictures/TNS) This month of October saw the release of Black Phone 2 , a sequel to the hit 2021 film from director Scott Derrickson.
-Black Phone 2 is already a commercial and critical success, garnering 80 million dollars worldwide on a 30 million dollar budget while also posting a score of 73% on Rotten Tomatoes.
-The film plunges us back into the world of The Black Phone, taki
+Released October 15, 2025.
+(Sabrina Lantos/Universal Pictures/TNS) October 17, 2025 marked the release of Black Phone 2 , a sequel to the hit 2021 film from director Scott Derrickson.
+Theatres everywhere gave audiences a thrill with this new picture during Halloween season.
+Black Phone 2 is already a commercial and critical success, garnering 80 million dollars worldwide on a 30 million dollar budget w

 Noah Santiago